gsriramit/AzureInfra-Disks/README.md

 Excerpt from the MS docs
 "Azure virtual machines have input/output operations per second (IOPS) and throughput performance limits based on the virtual machine type and size.
 OS disks and data disks can be attached to virtual machines.
 The disks have their own IOPS and throughput limits.
 **Your application's performance gets capped when it requests more IOPS or throughput than what is allotted for the virtual machines or attached disks.
 When capped, the application experiences suboptimal performance.** This can lead to negative consequences like increased latency"
-The following article talks about the some of the super important basics including
+The following article talks about some of the super important basics including
 - Disk IO capping
 - VM IO capping
 - Importance of using host based cache